ConnorRaceG/prediction-market-arb/README.md

 ## Scope

 - Detection, not execution.
 Sportsbooks have no betting API, so you place the bets yourself.
 The tool shows the edge and the exact stakes.
 Kalshi/Polymarket is detection-only too, since Polymarket isn't tradeable from every US state yet.
 - Top-of-book only.
 It uses the best available price and doesn't look at order-book depth.
-That's the main next step.
 - Personal project, built and run for myself.

-## What's next

-- Order-book depth so the sizing is honest at scale
-- Alerting when an arb shows up, instead of manual refresh
-- Filtering Polymarket by topic to surface more Kalshi/Polymarket overlap

-## Glossary

-- Arb: riskless profit from the same outcome being priced differently on two venues
-- Vig: a sportsbook's built-in margin, the reason moneylines imply more than 100% total probability
-- Kalshi fee: scales with price and outcome probability, roughly 0.5% per side